Night Sweats Anxiety Symptom

 - You wake up from sleep and your pajamas are soaked with sweat

 Anxiety night sweats can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may have night sweats once and a while and not that often, have them off and on, or have night sweats all the time.
+For example, you may have night sweats once in a while and not that often, have them off and on, or have night sweats all the time.

 Anxiety night sweats may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.